MTrop/DoomTools/README.md

 ### Why?

-Because it's super useful, and can run anywhere (that runs Java).
+Because they are all super useful, and can run anywhere (that runs Java).
+This also enables authors to create a Continuous Integration path for building ongoing WAD projects.
+How cool would it be to always have a demo copy buildable at all times?

 ### Compiling with Ant